March Madness mascots take center stage during NCAA men's and women's tournaments

 And there was a physical altercation at the 1994 men's Final Four between the mascots for Arizona and Arkansas.
 Arizona’s mascot, Wilbur the Wildcat, was tackled from behind and sustained a knee injury.

 College coaches have to get their start somewhere.
-In the case of Auburn coach Bruce Pearl, there was a brief stint as a mascot in the NCAA Tournament.
+In the case of Bruce Pearl, coach of men's No. 1 overall seed Auburn, there was a brief stint as a mascot in the NCAA Tournament.

 As a student at Boston College, Pearl was a personal assistant to basketball coach Tom Davis in 1981.
 When the team's mascot, Eddie the Eagle, became sick, Pearl came off the bench and donned the bird beak and feathers for one game during March Madness.
 He even borrowed a stepladder and stood behind the opponent's basket, flapping his arms — uh, wings — as a distraction as Ball State players shot free throws.